 A short flight gets us to Varanasi, one of the oldest living cities in the world.
-On arrival we are transferred to our hotel.
-In the afternoon we explore Sarnath, the site where Lord Buddha gave his first sermon after attaining enlightenment.
-In the evening we get to the banks of the Ganges to witness the Aarti ceremony, a Hindu religious ritual of worship, a part of puja, in which light from wicks soaked in ghee or camphor is offered to one or more deities after sunset.
+On arrival, we are transferred to our hotel.
+In the afternoon, we explore Sarnath, the site where Lord Buddha gave his first sermon after attaining enlightenment.
+Varanasi is also famous for its silk sarees and we visit some of the houses where the beautiful sarees are actually woven.
+In the evening, we take in the otherworldly banks of the Ganges and witness the Aarti ceremony, a Hindu religious ritual of worship in which light from wicks soaked in ghee or camphor is offered to one or more deities after sunset.

 Overnight: The Gateway Hotel Ganges, Varanasi (1 night) (B, D)

 Day 04: Varanasi/Khajuraho (Flight)